 There are many reasons why buying clothes you don't need can be harmful to the environment.
 Since many clothes are dumped into landfills when they're thrown away, it creates a lot of waste and damage for the earth.

 Buying clothing is fine, but being responsible can help a lot, so it's best to only buy what's necessary and not be wasteful.

 This is one of the biggest reasons to stop buying clothes.
 It really adds up!
 And while that $15 shirt may look great in the store today, if it's in the back of your closet next week, never to see the light of day again, then that is basically just throwing away money.

 Think about how hard you work to earn cash, and then ask yourself if you want to spend it on something you don't even really like.

 It's essential to be responsible with your money.
 While you may not think of buying outfits as an irresponsible thing to do, it can be if it's constant, and you never wear the things you buy.

 Are you ready to stop buying things you never wear?
-Here's 4 top tips on how to stop shopping for clothes!
+Here are 4 top tips on how to stop shopping for clothes!

 1. Stop buying clothes by identifying your shopping triggers

 The first thing you can do to prevent overshopping is to identify your shopping triggers.
 For example, do you tend to shop online after scrolling social media?
 Maybe if you had a bad day at work, you like to blow off some steam with retail therapy.